DanPearce/CI_PP4_TheForum/README.md

 The following steps are used to locally deploy this project for development:

 1. Navigate to the Repository [CI_PP4_TheForum](https://github.com/DanPearce/CI_PP4_TheForum)
-2. Click the 'Code' button, and copy the url given to clone the repository.
+2. Click the 'Code' button, and copy the URL given to clone the repository.
-3. Use the terminal in your chosen editor and enter 'git clone' followed by the url, the Workspace is then created, this will clone the repository to your local editor.
+3. Use the terminal in your chosen editor and enter 'git clone' followed by the URL, the Workspace is then created, this will clone the repository to your local editor.
-4. Create an env.py file, this is to be relevent to your local keys and are to be kept private.
+4. Create an env.py file, this is to be relevant to your local keys and are to be kept private.
 Please ensure that this is added to the .gitignore file before pushing online.
 5. The keys created are then to be used throughout the project either in the settings file or for use with the News API.

 6.